Committment to Accessibility

 Assistive Devices

-We will ensure that our staff is trained and familiar with various assistive devices that may be used by patients with disabilities while accessing our goods or services.
+We ensure that our staff are trained and familiar with various assistive devices that may be used by patients with disabilities while accessing our goods or services.

 We welcome people with disabilities and their service animals.
 Service animals are permitted on the parts of our premises open to the public as long as they remain under the control of the person requiring its service, and their presence is not otherwise excluded by law.
 If it is not readily apparent whether an animal accompanying a customer is a service animal, the Clinic may choose to request a letter from a physician, nurse practitioner or accredited service animal training institution confirming the animal’s status.